Beginnings and Endings

 the Friend you seek beyond them.

-(written after reading comments by Benny Morris on ethnic cleansing)
+(written after reading comments by Israeli historian Benny Morris)

 Ethnic cleansing is sometimes justified